by Zach | Jul 23, 2020 | Press Release

 %

-In the fourth quarter, the Company’s effective income tax rate was 14.0 percent.
+In the second quarter, the Company’s effective income tax rate was 7.2 percent, resulting in a net tax benefit of $4.3 million.

 Change